NUbots/NUbots/module/network/NUClearNet/README.md

 ### Port

-The default port for NUClearNet is 7447.
+The default port is 7467, as a Booster process already uses 7447 on the K1.
 You can use different ports if you want to make several distinct NUClearNet networks on the same device.

 ## Consumes